-Based on a minimum clinically important difference of five points on the OSS for comparisons between surgical interventions (RSA vs. HA), and a six-point difference between surgical and non-surgical options (RSA vs NS, HA vs NS), with an associated standard deviation (SD) of 12, 380 patients (152 RSA, 152 HA, 76 NS) are required, allowing for up to 15% attrition at two years.
+Based on a minimum clinically important difference of five points on the OSS for comparisons between surgical interventions (RSA vs. HA), and a six-point difference between surgical and non-surgical options (RSA vs NS, HA vs NS), with an associated standard deviation (SD) of 12, the trial originally proposed to recruit 380 patients (152 RSA, 152 HA, 76 NS), allowing for up to 15% attrition at two years.